Sport-Parks/GrindTime/README.md

 - [x] User will be able to stay logged in

-- [] user able to add a profile pic
+- [x] user able to add a profile pic

+- [x] user able to stay logged in